Cynthia Nelson Endowed Fellowships in Gender and Women's Studies (IGWS)

 April 15 for the Fall semester and November 1 for the Spring semester.

-Important Note: Applicants are required to provide a written statement in which they should indicate their research and professional experience, as well as professional goals.
+Important Note: Applicants are required to provide the Gender and Women's Studies with a written statement in which they should indicate their research and professional experience, as well as professional goals.
 Any financial challenges should be indicated in the written statement.

 For inquiries, email email@example.com.